nirlepshah/myFlix-Client/README.md

 ## <b> App Features </b>

-● Returns a list of ALL movies to the user (each listed item with an image, title, and description) ● Ability to select a movie for more details
+● Returns a list of ALL movies to the user (each listed item with an image, title, and description) <br>
-● Returns data (description, genre, director, image) about a single movie to the user ● Allows users to log in with a username and password ● Allows new users to register (username, password, email, birthday) ● Returns data about a genre, with a name and description ● Returns data about a director (name, bio, birth year, death year) ● Allows users to update their user info (username, password, email, date of birth) ● Allows existing users to deregister
+● Ability to select a movie for more details <br>
+● Returns data (description, genre, director, image) about a single movie to the user<br>
+● Allows users to log in with a username and password <br>
+● Allows new users to register (username, password, email, birthday)<br>
+● Returns data about a genre, with a name and description <br>
+● Returns data about a director (name, bio, birth year, death year)<br>
+● Allows users to update their user info (username, password, email, date of birth)<br>
+● Allows existing users to deregister<br>
-● Displays favorite movies
+● Displays favorite movies<br>
-● Allows users to remove a movie from their list of favorites ● The application is a mix of class components and function components
+● Allows users to remove a movie from their list of favorites<br>
+● The application is a mix of class components and function components<br>

 ## Project dependencies/ Tools